MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 ## What this is about

-This guide helps you to make a local template file in a repo, using a text like:
+This guide helps you to make a local template file in a repo, using text like:

 ```
 [ABC-1234]
 ```

-This gets prefilled in each commit message for you so you can easily, just write the part you need.
+Each time you commit, you only have to write the text that comes after the prefix.

 ```
 [ABC-1234] Create foo in the bar